List of Shameless (British TV series) characters: Maxine Donnelly

 Maxine's insecurities about Ian's feelings for men bubble up when he begins going to gay clubs with Bruce and playing against gay football leagues.
-Maxine begins posing nude for an art class, and recognizes the professor as a teacher she had a crush on when she was a teenager.
+Maxine begins posing nude for an art class, and recognises the professor as a teacher she had a crush on when she was a teenager.
 He confesses he also had feelings for her.
-At first, she appears to be uncomfortable with the realization that this man found her attractive when she was sixteen years old.
+At first, she appears to be uncomfortable with the realisation that this man found her attractive when she was sixteen years old.
 She eventually invites him to her home and they get drunk and take cocaine.
 As they are undressing, Maxine backs out.
 Unfortunately, the professor has a heart attack and she has to call an ambulance.
 Maxine desperately tries to explain to Ian.
 The relationship begins to fall apart, accelerated when Ian holds hostage a man who tried to rob and rape Maxine.
 When Ian attempts to kill this man with the gun he used to threaten Maxine, she tries to stop him from taking matters further.
 Maxine notices Ian's attraction to his hostage when the hostage states: You would rather fuck me than kill me.'
 Maxine catches Ian admitting to the man that he finds him attractive, and she tells Ian that she will never be able to get over his being attracted to other men.
 Ian leaves Chatsworth.

 Maxine did not return for Series 8, with no mention given to her whereabouts.
 Since the end of Series 7, neither her or her brother Bruce have been seen or mentioned since.
 However, it is presumed that Maxine left Chatsworth to live with her father Cameron after her turbulent relationships with Carl and Ian.
 Maxine appeared in 31 episodes in total.